List of courses coming to CBMA

 Nū scylun hergan hefaenrīcaes Uard!

-We will read the original version alongside a modern translation in order to gain some familiarity
+Together we will read the original version alongside a modern translation in order to gain some familiarity with Old English.

 Biography: